 If you later want to share or upload this file, you can do so quickly by copying the file path on your Mac.

 Since Microsoft Edge is a Chromium-based web browser, the steps to convert a webpage into PDF are pretty much the same as Google Chrome.
 You should also try these best web browsers that are not based on Chromium.

 - Click on the 3-Dot menu icon or perform a right-click to access the browser menu and select the Print option.
 You can also use the Ctrl+P keyboard shortcut to launch the Print menu directly.

 - Now, click the down arrow icon under Printer and select Save as PDF and click on the Save button.

 - Save the webpage PDF to your desired location.
 Done!

 Save Webpage in Opera (PC & Mac)

-When it comes to saving webpages as PDFs, Opera works as a better online web document to PDF converter than other web browsers.
-Opera lets you convert webpage to PDF in 2 ways.
+When it comes to saving webpages as PDFs, Opera works as a better online web document-to-PDF converter than other web browsers.
+Opera lets you convert a webpage to PDF in 2 ways.